Red Light Green Light Method for Solving Large Markov Chains: Introduction

 In the next Section~\ref{sec:algorithm} we present our RLGL algorithm.
 Section~\ref{ssec:def_RLGL} provides the formal description of the algorithm.
 Then, Section~\ref{ssec:math_RLGL} explains the mathematical rationale behind this method and its novelty.
 Section~\ref{ssec:comparison} compares the RLGL method to the power iterations, and the two most relevant approaches: Gauss-Southwell and OPIC.
 We show that RLGL generalizes the above mentioned three methods.

 In Section~\ref{sec:exp_convergence} we establish general sufficient conditions for the exponential convergence of the RLGL algorithm.
+Our results generalize the Gauss-Southwell method beyond PageRank to general Markov chains, while establishing its exponential convergence.
+To the best of our knowledge, in the literature, the proofs of exponential convergence of the Gauss-Southwell-type methods always use the restarting property of PageRank.
+So Gauss-Southwell methods solve for:

-This is done by expressing the error term through the total variation distance between two Markov chains.
+where $P$ is a substochastic matrix and $b$ is a vector.
+Since our aim is to deal with general Markov chains, our proofs are built on completely different arguments.
+We show that, as a consequence of positive and negative cash in RLGL, the error term can be expressed as the total variation distance between two Markov chains.
 Depending on the scheduling rule of green light, exponential convergence can be proved directly or using a coupling argument.
 When the schedule is randomized, the proof of exponential convergence also relies on large deviation bounds.
-Notably, our results generalize the Gauss-Southwell method beyond PageRank to general Markov chains, while establishing its exponential convergence.
-To the best of our knowledge, in the literature, the proofs of exponential convergence of the Gauss-Southwell-type methods always use the restarting property of PageRank.
-Since our aim is to deal with general Markov chains, our proofs are built on completely different arguments.
-We envision that the proposed techniques will enable the application of the powerful family of Gauss-Southwell-type methods way beyond the current state-of-the-art.

 In Section~\ref{sec:two_blocks} we analyze a very simple mean-field stochastic block model (SBM) with two blocks to demonstrate that the RLGL algorithm can converge significantly faster than power iterations.
-Even for this simple example we already obtain valuable insights about effective scheduling of the green light.
-Specifically, an intuitive rule to give the green light to the nodes with higher absolute value of cash appears to yield fast convergence.
-In this example, such scheduling strategy is in fact equivalent to giving green light only to the smaller cluster.
+This simple example already provides valuable insights about effective scheduling of the green light.
+Specifically, in the case of two blocks, an intuitive rule to give the green light to the nodes with higher absolute value of cash appears to yield fast convergence.

-The optimal scheduling of green light in general Markov chains leads to a dynamic program with exponential number of actions in the system size.
+However, the optimal scheduling of green light in general Markov chains leads to a dynamic program with exponential number of actions in the system size.
 Surprisingly, even when going from two to three clusters in the mean-field SBM, the optimal scheduling of green light exhibits a very subtle dependency on the cash distribution between the blocks.
 In Section~\ref{sec:three_blocks} we set up and solve the dynamic program for this model numerically using the value iteration method.
-These examples demonstrate that the question of optimal green light scheduling opens an avenue for further research.
+These examples demonstrate the speed of convergence may be greatly improved by optimizing the green light scheduling, opening an avenue for further research.